-Victoria Lum is a graphic designer based in so-called Vancouver, Canada on the unceded and traditional territories of the xʷməθkʷəy̍əm (Musqueam), Sḵwx̱wú7mesh (Squamish) and səl̓ílwətaʔɬ (Tsleil-Waututh) Nations.
+Victoria Lum is a graphic designer currently based in Amsterdam and is a participant in Werkplaats Typografie (Year 24).
+She was born and raised in so-called Vancouver, Canada on the unceded and traditional territories of the xʷməθkʷəy̍əm (Musqueam), Sḵwx̱wú7mesh (Squamish) and səl̓ílwətaʔɬ (Tsleil-Waututh) Nations.

 Edited by Bopha Chhay